 Step 1: Create a new project

-Run the following command to init a new project directory, it will simply create a package.json
+Run the following command to init a new project directory, it will simply create a package.json file in the current directory.

 1 | npm init -y # with -y, you don't need to answer the questions |